ServiceNow

-ServiceNow is an American software company based in Santa Clara, California that develops a cloud computing platform to help companies manage digital workflows for enterprise operations.
-Founded in 2003 by Fred Luddy, ServiceNow is listed on the New York Stock Exchange and is a constituent of the Russell 1000 Index and S&P 500 Index.
+ServiceNow, Inc. is an American software company based in Santa Clara, California, that supplies a cloud computing platform for the creation and management of automated business workflows.
+The company was founded in 2003 by Fred Luddy and is listed on the New York Stock Exchange (ticker symbol: NOW) and is a constituent of the S&P 100 and S&P 500 indices.
 In 2018, Forbes magazine named it number one on its list of the world's most innovative companies.